The Goose Girl (novel): Plot

 When crown princess Anidori-Kiladra Talianna Isilee was born, she did not open her eyes until her aunt held her.
 Her aunt became her nursemaid and constant companion, nicknaming her Ani and telling her stories about three gifts people have: people-speaking, animal-speaking, and nature-speaking.
 The aunt has the second ability, and teaches Ani to speak with birds, mainly swans.
 Ani grows to be more comfortable at the pond than in the palace.
+The aunt warns Ani that Selia, Ani's lady-in-waiting, has the gift of people-speaking, meaning she is able to convince people to do whatever she wants.
 When her aunt leaves, Ani is forced to abandon her unique talent.
 At age sixteen, she devotes herself to preparing to be the next Queen of Kildenree, but finds solace in communicating with her horse, Falada.
 After her father dies, Ani's mother tells her that, instead of becoming queen, she is to travel to the kingdom of Bayern and marry the crown prince.
-During the journey, half of the royal guards mutiny and attempt to kill the princess and replace her with Selia, Ani's lady-in-waiting, but Ani flees, leaving behind Falada.
+During the journey, half of the royal guards mutiny and attempt to kill the princess and replace her with Selia, but Ani flees, leaving behind Falada.

 After days of walking in the forest and recovering from near starvation, Ani assumes the alias of "Isi", and travels into the capital of Bayern.
-She soon discovers that Selia has assumed the role of princess.
+She soon discovers that Selia has assumed Ani's name and role of princess.
 Ani finds a job tending the king's geese, and lives among other animal workers to whom she tells stories.
 After a few hiccups, she learns to use her animal-speaking skills to communicate with the geese.
 In this time, she slowly discovers her nature-speaking ability: understanding and eventually manipulating wind.
 Ani also befriends a royal guard named Geric, and soon they begin to develop romantic feelings for each other.
 One day, Ani's best friend, Enna, discovers her secret identity and swears to help her reclaim the throne when the time comes.
 Geric tells Ani that the execution of Falada has been planned; she tries to rescue him, but is too late.
 He later sends her a letter saying he will be unable to see her anymore.
 Ani continues life as the goose girl, and uses her animal-speaking and wind-speaking abilities to save her geese from thieves.
 She then learns that Selia has spread a rumor that Kildenree is planning to attack Bayern.
 Ungolad, Selia's most loyal guard, hunts Ani down and stabs her in the back.
 She narrowly escapes and flees to the forest, where she heals.
 It is here that she discovers one of her loyal guards, Talone, has survived, and he accompanies her back to the kingdom.
 When she returns, she discovers that Enna told the other animal workers Ani's secret, and they rally behind her.